phiresky/masters-thesis/manuscript.md

 The world is a square and contains a few two-dimensional boxes (squares) as obstacles.
 For the box assembly task, the goal is to get all the boxes as close together as possible.
 Since the agents are much smaller than the boxes, moving a box is hard for a single agent.
-The reward is the negative sum of the pairwise distances between the boxes.
+The reward is the derivation of the negative sum of the pairwise distances between the boxes.
 We run this task with four boxes and 10 agents.

 An example of a successful episode of the task is in @fig:assembly.